Lokua/midi-util/README.md

 #### [`is***(statusOrMidiMessage: number | MidiMessage): boolean`](#is)

-Check is a status byte or MIDI message is a certain status type
+Check if a status byte or MIDI message is a certain status type

 - isNoteOff
 - isNoteOn